jjsrf/jjsrf.github.io/_pages/about.md

 01/2024, One paper is accepted in ICLR 2024.

 09/2023, One paper is accepted in NeurIPS 2023.

-02/2023, One paper is accepted with spotlight presentation at the ICLR SNN workshop.

 02/2023, One paper is accepted as highlight paper (top 2.5%) in CVPR 2023.